mpicbg-csbd/unet-smfish-seg/notes/notes.md

   * Hypothesis: GPU will introduce small random noise in output, not visible, and uncorrelated with signal.
 - What is the real info_travel_dist?
 Why are we close, but not exactly right?

-# PROBLEM: memory easily exhausted when I run tensorflow from iPython (on my mac)
+# PROBLEM: memory easily exhausted when I run tensorflow from iPython (mac)

 and now CUDNN_STATUS_INTERNAL_ERROR ggguguugggg

-# Question/Problem: What kind of improvement do I expect to find with the new data?
+# Question/Problem: What kind of improvement do I expect with the new data?

 I don't know, even roughly, what kind of improvement to expect with the new data.
 Should the (validation) loss decrease?